 SPD function, LOOK-style

 Everyone has an opinion on pedals, so it’s hard to make blanket statements, but I will here.
 The LOOK X-Track Race Carbon Ti pedals are a great pedal for gravel and MTB use and I’d have no reservations recommending them.
-I’ve enjoyed them for hundreds of miles aboard the Open UPPER as well as MTB use.
+I’ve enjoyed them for thousands of miles aboard the Open UPPER as well as MTB use.

 As mentioned, it had been awhile since I’ve used SPD’s, but LOOK’s new X-Track pedals are fantastic overall.
 Release tension is adjustable (though I kept it at their default setting) and the overall clip-in, clip-out process is mindlessly-easy.
 You really just stomp down on them and away you go.
 The lateral release is predictable and smooth every time.